 Cricket

 You’ll also find a comprehensive list of where to watch cricket matches from home on the Cricket Australia website.
-Some of these you’ll have to pay for (Foxtel/Kayo Sports), while others will let you watch live cricket for free online.
+Some of these you’ll have to pay for (Kayo Sports), while others will let you watch live cricket for free online.

 Tennis